abhisheksaxena7/Salesforce-Code-Analyzer-for-Copado/README.md

 * `severityThreshold` - Throws an error when violations are found with equal or greater severity than the provided value.
 Normalized severity values are: 1 (high), 2 (moderate), and 3 (low).
 Exit code is the most severe violation.
 The default OOB value set is `2`.
 Feel free to edit it as per your project needs.

 * `engine` - Specifies one or more engines to run.
 Submit multiple values as a comma-separated list.
 Valid values need to be from either of these `eslint,eslint-lwc,eslint-typescript,pmd,retire-js,cpd`.
-The default OOB value is set to `eslint-lwc,pmd,cpd,retire-js`.
+The default OOB value is set to `eslint-lwc,pmd,cpd,retire-js,pmd-appexchange`.
 Feel free to edit it as per your project needs.

 ## Configure the Quality Gate